 Your research project: a two-term research experience

 When you commit to Part II Plant Sciences you'll receive a list of research project titles during the long vacation.
 This gives you time to make your selection and if your project requires, start term a little early to set up the project, e.g. meet with your supervisory team, organise growing of plants.
 The research project investigative work will be undertaken in Michaelmas and the first four weeks of Lent Terms, allowing you time to write up and submit by the end of Lent Term.
 The project should not normally occupy more than an average of 16 hours per week.
 Your project supervisor and members of their research group will be responsible for your technical training and will guide you in the preparation of your final report.
-Examples of past projects are kept in the Plant Sciences Library.
+Examples of past projects are uploaded to the Moodle site.
 Students may also undertake Research Projects at the Sainsbury Laboratory.

 Project option requirement: If you wish to conduct a research project at Part II you must achieve a Class II mark at IB in at least two subjects.

 You will submit one essay chosen from a list of titles provided at the start of the Michaelmas Term.
 Critical review essays are concise but thoughtful reviews of recent research in fast-moving or newly emerging areas.
 They should briefly set the background and then concentrate on setting recent findings in context and looking ahead.
 These types of articles are published routinely in journals such as Nature, Science or Plant Cell etc when a particularly important piece of work has just been published.
 Your essay should be around 2000 words with 10-15 key references, and will be assessed by two members of teaching staff.
 The essay should be submitted on the first full day of the Lent term.
 Your supervisor for this essay should be different from that of your research project.

 Our commitment to Teaching and Learning